tsgates/arch-wiki-markdown/wiki/KDE.md

 Internally, Virtuoso may be looked as a relational database.
 (A relational database is different from a traditional single-table based database in the sense that it uses multiple tables related by a single key in order to store data.)
-It is currently controlled by OpenLink, and is available under commercial and an open source license.
+It is currently controlled by OpenLink and is available under a commercial and an open source license.

 From the KDE Techbase, Soprano is a Qt abstraction over databases.
 It provides a friendly Qt-based API for accessing different RDF stores.
 It